 (Alexis Bernier - Journalist)

-Over his twenty-five years of musical exploration, taking him from the beginnings of the techno movement to composing music for the cinema, Holeg Spies is best known for his immersive music concepts as well as for his film music duo Savage & Spies, which composed the soundtracks for the cult classic The Human Centipede, The Outsider with Oscar-winning actor James Caan, Blacksite by the producers of Sicario & John Wick and Abruptio starring Oscar-winner Jordan Peele.
+Over his three decades of musical exploration, taking him from the beginnings of the techno movement to composing music for films, Holeg Spies is best known for his immersive music concepts as well as for his film music duo Savage & Spies, which created the soundtracks for the cult classic The Human Centipede, The Outsider with Oscar-winning actor James Caan, Blacksite by the producers of Sicario & John Wick and Abruptio starring Oscar-winner Jordan Peele.

-First there was the music production adventure, managing a division of the trailblazing techno music label Omnisonus (BMG/Polygram), but especially composing his own music.
-In 1996, the Spies project introduced the intermixing of musical genres that Holeg is still pursuing today.
+Music is not a Genre has been Holeg's mojo since 1993.
+His various projects introduced the intermixing of musical genres that he is still pursuing today.
 These unshackled works escape all classification, getting lost in the confines of electronic, industrial rock, symphonic and psychedelic music.
 Spies will morph through different versions throughout the 2000s and even move into avant-garde audiovisual creations, exhibited not just in the Paris Pompidou Centre, but also in Tokyo, New York and Geneva.
 This would be Holeg’s first brush with the world of film that would become so important to him.